Concordium/concordium.github.io/source/mainnet/net/references/grpc.rst

       .. literalinclude:: grpc-json-schemas/GetBlocksAtHeight.json
          :language: json

-.. function:: GetAncestors(BlockHash, Amount) -> ?[BlockHash]
+.. function:: GetAncestors(blockHash, amount) -> ?[BlockHash]

    Get a list of the blocks preceding the given block.
-The list will contain at most ``Amount`` blocks.
+The list will contain at most ``amount`` blocks.

-   :param BlockHash: The block to get ancestors of.
+   :param blockHash: The block to get ancestors of.
-   :type BlockHash: |grpc-block-hash|_
+   :type blockHash: |grpc-block-hash|_
-   :param UInt64 Amount: The request number of ancestors.
+   :param UInt64 amount: The requested number of ancestors.
    :returns: A list of block hashes.
    :rtype: ``[BlockHash]`` (see JSON schema below)